dk1a/solidity-stringutils/README.md

 `len` can return `0` *only* for invalid UTF-8 characters.
 It returns `1` for 0x00 (which is a valid 1-byte UTF-8 character).

-`isValidUtf8` can be false if the character was formed with an unsafe method (fromValidUtf8, fromUnchecked, wrap).
+`isValidUtf8` can be false if the character was formed with an unsafe method (fromUnchecked, wrap).

 ## Slice